-Note: after clicking the first point, pressing the Alt key while moving the mouse the dynamic line will be screenaxis aligned or at 45 degrees.
+Note: after clicking the first point, pressing the Alt key while moving the mouse the dynamic line will be screen-axis aligned or at 45 degrees.

 - Now open the display style window (Window->View style) to switch off all meshes except the created Cuts.
 You can see that several layers have appeared with a prefix like Cut indicating which mesh or set has been cut.
-These names can always be changed by selecting the mesh and pressing F2 or right-click and rename option. - Select all the layers except the cuts and change their style to Boundaries model in order to see the contour fill result on the cut planes.
+These names can always be changed by selecting the mesh and pressing F2 or right-click and rename option. - Select all the layers except the cuts and change their style to Boundaries .
+You can rotate the model in order to see the contour fill result on the cut planes. - In the same window select all the Cuts and click on Delete button in order to delete them. - Select Body Bound estimates as mesh style to visualize the contour fill of pressure again. - In the preferences window , select Postprocess->Contour fill and lines and press the Default values button in order to restore the default options.